ItsKris1/social-network/audit_checklist.md

 # Chat
 Try and open two browsers (ex: Chrome and Firefox), log in with different users in each one.
 Then with one of the users try to send a private message to the other user.
 [x] Did the other user received the message in realtime?
-*funny behivior -> if user A follows user B, he can send B a message, but if B doesn't follow back, he can see that there is new message(by red indicator) but can't access or see it becaus ethe other user is not in the chat list (it may be with private users)*
 Using the two browsers with the users start a chat between the two of them.
-[ ] Did the chat between the users went well? (did not crash the server)
+[x] Did the chat between the users went well? (did not crash the server)

 Try and open three browsers (ex: Chrome and Firefox or a private browser), log in with different users in each one.
 Then with one of the users try to send a private message to one of the other users.
 [x] Did only the targeted user received the message?